Must Knows

 Prior to 1985, when the Maharashtra Stamp Act, 1958, was amended, agreements for sale were stamped with nominal stamp duty.
 The Stamp Act empowers the collector of a district, suo moto or on receipt of information, to call for documents within a period of 10 years from the date of registration of such documents, to verify if appropriate duty on the instrument has been paid.

-Read also : ICICI home loan interest rate: All you need to know
+Read also : HDFC plot loan: All you want to know

 Besides the above, under the provisions of the Act, if a person in charge of a public office, before whom any instrument chargeable with duty is produced, observes that it is not duly stamped, then, he has the authority to impound the same and levy the unpaid/ differential stamp duty along with penalty.